Royal Bhutan Army: Combat operations

 Under the leadership of King Jigme Singye Wangchuck the RBA and RBG, with a total strength of 6,000, attacked an estimated 3,000 militants spread across 30 camps.
 By 27 December 2003 all 30 camps had been captured.
 Additionally, the RBA seized "more than 500 AK 47/56 assault rifles and 500 other assorted weapons including rocket launchers and mortars, along with more than 1,000,000 rounds of ammunition.
 An anti-aircraft gun was also found at the site of the GHQ of the ULFA."

 By 3 January 2004 all 30 camps (ULFA-14, NDFB-11, KLO-5) and an additional 35 observation posts were destroyed and the militants dislodged.
 A total of 485 ULFA, NDFB and KLO militants were killed or captured; those captured along with the seized weapons and ammunition were handed over to the Government of India.
 Captured non-combatants were handed over to Assamese civil authorities.
 The RBA suffered 11 soldiers killed in action and 35 wounded in action.

 Personnel

 As of 2008 the RBA stood at 8,000 active-duty personnel.
 This follows an initiative introduced in 2005 by the Royal Government of Bhutan to reduce the strength of the RBA while increasing militia training of the Bhutanese population.

-Bhutan has a well trained military force, with formidable logistics and effective tactics, as proven in the 2003 Operation all-clear.
-Soldiers have high advantage in mountain warfare and jungle warfare, given Bhutan's geographic location.